Fantastic Four: World's Greatest Heroes

 What Parents Should Know About Fantastic Four: World's Greatest Heroes

-Question | Answer |
+| Question | Answer |

-Does this TV Show model positive behavior that my child can understand and repeat? | The characters often work together to solve problems, demonstrating the importance of teamwork. |
+| Does this TV Show model positive behavior that my child can understand and repeat? | Yes, the series models teamwork, cooperation, and using one's abilities to help others as the Fantastic Four work together to protect people from various threats. |

-Does this TV Show show consequences for unkind or unsafe behavior? | Characters face consequences for their actions, reinforcing the idea that actions have repercussions. |
+| Does this TV Show show consequences for unkind or unsafe behavior? | Yes, villains face consequences for their actions as the heroes work to stop their harmful plans and protect innocent people. |

-Will my child come away with any clear moral or message? | The core takeaway is the value of working together and supporting one another, delivered through the team's adventures. |
+| Will my child come away with any clear moral or message? | Yes, the series reinforces messages about using one's abilities responsibly, working together to solve problems, and standing up against those who threaten others. |

 The Overall Sentiment From Parental Feedback

-Official Fantastic Four: World's Greatest Heroes Trailer
+Fantastic Four: World's Greatest Heroes Official TV Show Trailer

 Why Kids Love Fantastic Four: World's Greatest Heroes